DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) Submission of an application for renewal constitutes the applicant’s certification of

 compliance with the requirements of this rule.
-A licensee shall retain documentation of
+A licensee shall maintain documentation

-satisfying the requirements of this rule for a period of 4 years from the date of applying
+of satisfying the requirements of this rule for a period of 4 years after the date of applying

 for license renewal.
 Failure to satisfy this rule is a violation of section 16221(h) of the